 You can be the your own judge.
 Summing up, here are all the pros:

 - The price point is beyond fair when it comes to such high-performance golf balls.
 It’s evident when comparing Kirkland Signature golf balls to their respective high-end counterparts.
 Great value for money, as well as being a truly cost-effective option.

 - Both high and low handicap players can benefit from the quality offered.

 - You get consistent control, a decent distance, a good spin, as well as legit soft rubber feel.

 Perhaps the most prominent issue every lover of Kirkland Golf Balls seems to struggle with is the availability of the products.
 It’s sort of like walking on thin ice when it comes to these golf balls.
 Some people develop a really tight connection to their golf balls and never want to switch.
 This might become and issue with these.

 You will have to be alert for the restocking season because these babies are known to sell like hotcakes!
 It’s not nearly a problem for those who manage to make a purchase, however, many have gotten frustrated in front of their computers.

 This also raised the question regarding the certainty of the future of the Kirkland Golf Balls.
 It’s no secret the company had a setback that caused the 4-Piece Balls to be discontinued.
 There is no indication this might happen to the 3-piece design, however people still are concerned that history is going to repeat itself.
 From all the information available there is no need to be looking over your shoulder for someone taking away this amazing deal from you, though.

-It's obvious by now that Kirkland Golf Balls are worth a look.
+It’s obvious by now that Kirkland Golf Balls are worth a look.
 They are also certainly worth their money.
-They offer the design, performance, and above all, the price to make them one sweet deal.
-You don't need to be a Costco member to benefit from this deal.
-However, if you want to become a Costco member, click here to sign up.
+They offer the design, performance, and price to make them one sweet deal.
+You don’t need to be a Costco member to benefit from this deal.